vinodarp/vinodarp/README.md

 My goal is to begin a career in IT or cybersecurity, working in support roles where I can apply what I’ve learned and grow professionally while helping teams stay secure and productive.

-Here are some of the technical skills I’ve developed and applied through hands-on practice:
+## Here are some of the technical skills I’ve developed and applied through hands-on practice

-## Skills

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|